-Diseconomies of scale occurs when long run average costs start to rise with increased output.
+Diseconomies of scale occur when long-run average costs start to rise with increased output.

 - Lack of control: when there is a large number of workers it is easier to escape with not working very hard because it is more difficult for managers to notice shirking.